Shows up in bubble wrap

 - No Swastikas: "eBay does not allow listings or items that promote or glorify hatred, violence or racial intolerance, or items that promote organisations with such views."
-So, you'll have to sell your old World War 2 memorabilia somewhere else.
+This means you'll have to sell your old World War II memorabilia somewhere else.

 - Joe Hill's novel Heart-Shaped Box is a curious example.
 The main character buys a ghost from what the book describes as "an online auction site, not eBay, but one of the wannabes".

 - Yellow Eyes has something of a Running Gag about how it's amazing what you can find on eBay, including an alien medical device used to build a physical body for an A.I. and a mate for a formerly hostile Posleen advising the humans after the war.

 - Shaman Bond, Eddie Drood's cover-persona from the Secret Histories novels, regularly explains away his possession of magical items a non-Drood usually wouldn't have access to by claiming he bought them on eBay.

 - Sheldon sells a World of Warcraft item on eBay.
 Blizzard would have banned Sheldon and the buyer from Warcraft for doing this.

 - In another episode Leonard buys a time machine off eBay he assumed was a miniature prop.
 Turns out it was a full sized prop and he's out 800 bucks and makes Penny miss work as he tries and fails to get it up the stairwell.